 Today, that I have a family of my own, I still maintain the principle of simple living and that was how I got through the most difficult periods of family life and motherhood.
 As the world grew complicated and fast-paced the harder it is to grow children and no matter how I tried to hold back their innocence everything just keeps moving forward.
-There is no hard-driven rule on how to raise kids, each family has its own culture, and one thing might work for one but not for the other but there are basic fundamentals that I know works for all.
+There is no hard-driven rule on how to raise kids, each family has its own culture.
+What might work for one might not work for the other.
+But there are a few fundamentals that I know works for all.

 Stick to it and be consistent.
 Let the children know how the day will run, wake up time, bath time, eating time, sleeping time, TV time, play time, prayer time.
-Whether you are a housewife, a single or a working mother, adherence to schedules is a requirement to be able to keep your sanity because it slowly becomes a habit to children, so even without you prompting everything proceeds as planned, no matter what arises.
+Whether you are a housewife, a single or a working mother, adherence to schedules is a requirement to be able to keep your sanity because it slowly becomes a habit to children, so even without you prompting everything proceeds as scheduled, no matter what arises.
 Children's body clocks are amazing and very trainable to follow routines.
 Without an alarm, they wake up at exactly 7am and are usually sleepy by 7pm.
 All energy drained.
 Knowing this gives you the upper hand to schedule your "alone time" around their very demanding time.

 “Attitude is a little thing that makes a big difference.” ― Winston Churchill